adityayadav7838/argocd-notes/README.md

-# ArgoCD-in-one-shot
+# ArgoCD-Notes

-ArgoCD In One Shot is your one-stop solution to learn and implement ArgoCD from Zero to Hero in DevOps and other ArgoProj.
+This ArgoCD Notes is your one-stop solution to learn and implement ArgoCD from Zero to Hero in DevOps and other ArgoProj.

 ## Repository Structure & Chapters